sokuenryan/StackTack-App/README.md

     "vite": "^5.2.0"

 # Planned Upcoming Features
+## Additional Auth Provider
+Will contains a Google Provider sign-in option from Firebase Auth0

 ## Backend Work
 At the moment all user data gets saved to the local storage.<br>
 ### Note <br>